JULIELab/jcore-base/README.md

 *(some more information on using components the Java/Maven way)*

 ### Components with pretrained models
-For some components the "Base" version is not sufficient if you're **not** planning on training your own model but rather want to use them out-of-the-box.
-As of now the following components have a specialized project with pretrained models (available from [here](https://github.com/JULIELab/jcore-projects)):
+For some components the "Base" version won't be sufficient if you're **not** planning on training your own model but rather want to use them out-of-the-box in a prediction pipeline.
+As of now all of the following components have a specialized project with pretrained models (available from the [JCoRe Projects Pages](https://github.com/JULIELab/jcore-projects)):
 * jcore-biosem-ae
 * jcore-jnet-ae
 * jcore-jpos-ae